rob-murray/OS-OpenSpace-OpenLayers-WMS/README.md

 How to use:

-1) Obtain an Ordnance Survey Openspace API Key for your domain. @see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/
+1) Obtain an Ordnance Survey OpenSpace API Key for your domain. @see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/

 2) Copy this library to your project - grab the OSOpenspace.js file

-2) Import Openlayers code - grab a production minified version or host this yourself
+2) Import OpenLayers code - grab a production minified version or host this yourself

 ```
 <script type="text/javascript" src="http://openlayers.org/api/OpenLayers.js"></script>